The Artifice System – an overview

 Gambit: a device or action, typically one entailing a degree of risk, that is calculated to gain an advantage

-The term ‘gambit’ is used as all deception involves risk, and using a deceptive strategy increases risk compared to not using a deceptive strategy.
+The term ‘gambit’ is used as all deception involves risk, and relying on a deceptive strategy where the adversary 'gets a choice' can increase risk relative to alternative strategies that seek to remove choices from them.

 What are the Artifice Deception Gambits?

-Gambits are primitive deceptive thinking ‘seeds’, intended to support a deception planner’s ‘conceptual meandering’.
-They may provide a direct stimulus as to how to manipulate some part of the target’s 6BM, or they trigger a line of thought in an entirely unrelated direction.
+Gambits are deceptive thinking ‘seeds’, intended to support a your systematic deceptive thinking skills.
+They provide a direct stimulus as to how to manipulate some part of the target’s 6BM, or they may trigger lines of thought in new and unrelated directions.
 The gambits are domain independent, and can be applied to deceiving in any domain of application.
 They are also target independent and can therefore be used to manipulate the components of any target’s 6BM.
 Furthermore, the gambits are scalable, and can be applied at all levels from individual to team, to organisation, and potentially to both higher and lower levels of target.
 The gambits provide a set of linkable ‘building blocks’, that can be combined in different ways to achieve different kinds of impacts and effects.

 The Artifice System for Deceptive Thinking